mpg-age-bioinformatics/cluster_first_steps/README.md

 ```
 Now run it (ie. `sbatch shifter.test.sh`) and check the contents of `shifter.out`.

+Please visit the [docker store](https://store.docker.com/community/images/mpgagebioinformatics/bioinformatics_software) if you wish to use the image containing all software currently in use `mpgagebioinformatics/bioinformatics_software`.

 ## Databases and reference genomes

 We mantain a variety of databases and indexed genomes.
 Please contact us if you would require any database to be updated, genome reference added, or additional support on this.